Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Summary and Conclusions

 23.~In Sec.~\ref{sec:Comparison}, our analysis is compared with related work.
 There are two significant improvements compared to the early dispersive analyses in Refs.~\cite{Kambor+1996,Anisovich+1996}: The experimental information about $\eta$-decay improved very substantially and the phase shifts of $\pi\pi$ scattering are now under much better control.
 Concerning the properties of the Dalitz plot distribution, the various investigations are now in reasonable agreement.
 In order to establish contact with QCD and to extract information about the quark masses from $\eta$-decay, however, the theoretical constraints that follow from the fact that the pions and the $\eta$-meson are Nambu-Goldstone bosons of a hidden approximate symmetry play a crucial role.
 These constraints can be analyzed in a controlled manner in the framework of \chpt, but care must be taken not to leave the region where the first few terms of the chiral perturbation series provide a decent approximation.
 Some of the analyses found in the literature, for instance, rely on matching the dispersive and chiral representations directly in the physical region of the decay.
 Since the first few terms of the chiral perturbation series do not represent a good approximation there, this leads to incorrect conclusions.

 24.~The nonrelativistic effective theory provides a representation of the transition amplitude for the decay $K\to 3\pi$ that works very well~\cite{Colangelo+2006a,Bissegger:2007yq,Bissegger:2008ff,Gasser:2011ju}.
 The method even leads to a coherent analysis of the contributions from the electromagnetic interaction.
 Since $M_\eta$ is not much larger than $M_K$, this approach can be expected to work for $\eta\to 3\pi$ as well.
 We have verified that the amplitude of Ref.~\cite{Bissegger:2007yq} indeed fits the KLOE data perfectly well.
 Moreover, in the isospin limit and in the physical region, the NR framework yields an excellent approximation of our solutions.
 The subtraction constants of the dispersive solutions that match the NR amplitude have a sizeable imaginary part, but, throughout the physical region, the difference between the two representations is very small, for the imaginary part as well as for the real part.
 This demonstrates that the NR effective theory provides a suitable framework for the analysis of $\eta$-decay.
-An extension of the analysis of the e.m.~contributions from $K$- to $\eta$-decay would be of considerable interest.

 25.~It is not a straightforward matter to establish contact between the nonrelativistic effective theory and the quark masses which occur in the QCD Lagrangian.
 Our approach relies on the assumption that, in the vicinity of the Adler zero, the one-loop representation of \chpt\ provides a good approximation.
 The Adler zero is outside the region where the truncated expansion of the nonrelativistic effective theory represents a good approximation, but the link can be established by matching the dispersive and nonrelativistic representations in the isospin limit: (i) Determine the Dalitz plot distributions in the charged and neutral channels within the nonrelativistic framework. (ii) Take the isospin limit of the transition amplitude and expand it in powers of the spatial momenta of the three pions in the rest frame of the $\eta$. (iii) Match the coefficients of this expansion -- the analogues of the scattering lengths -- to those of the generic dispersive representation.
 It would be most interesting to carry this out, but we leave this for the future.